Theater Majors can live among their peer artists by joining the Arts Learning Community.

 Program Audition, Portfolio Requirements

-- All applicants interview with a faculty panel in order to become a Theater Major.
+• All applicants interview with a faculty panel in order to become a Theater Major.
 Auditions, Portfolio Reviews and Interviews may be conducted either in person by appointment or by online submission at any time.

-- All applicants submit a theater résumé, in PDF format, limited to one page.
+• All applicants submit a theater résumé, in PDF format, limited to one page.
 The résumé should list the applicant’s theater experience, training, and any special skills.

-- Applicants applying to the BA with a concentration in Theater Studies perform a prepared monologue not to exceed 90 seconds, or submit a dramatic writing sample or portfolio, or respond to the essay prompt “Why do you wish to study Theater at Mason?”
+• Applicants applying to the BA with a concentration in Theater Studies perform a prepared monologue not to exceed 90 seconds, or submit a dramatic writing sample or portfolio, or respond to the essay prompt “Why do you wish to study Theater at Mason?”

-- Applicants for the BA Design and Technical Theater Concentration respond to the essay prompt “Why do you wish to study theater at Mason?” or submit a portfolio.
+• Applicants for the BA Design and Technical Theater Concentration respond to the essay prompt “Why do you wish to study theater at Mason?” or submit a portfolio.
 Applicants for the BFA Design for Stage and Screen Concentration submit a portfolio which includes evidence of relevant work on at least one production.

-- Applicants for the BFA Musical Theater Concentration audition for the program with two prepared contrasting monologues, each not to exceed 90 seconds, and two prepared songs not to exceed three minutes in total.
+• Applicants for the BFA Musical Theater Concentration audition for the program with two prepared contrasting monologues, not to exceed 90 seconds each, and two song selections not to exceed three minutes in total.

 In-person interviews will immediately follow in-person auditions or portfolio reviews, and online interviews will be scheduled shortly after receipt of online submissions.